Kaushal1011/matrix-row-major/README.md

 ## System of Linear Equations Solver

-- Kaushal Patil
-- AU1841040

-Open folder matrix-row-major and run make.To execute run main.out.
+- Open folder matrix-row-major and run make.
+- To execute run main.out.

 The program uses a matrix structure which contains an array(accessed as a row major matrix) and matrix dimensions